-Without FDA regulation, neither the device itself nor its suppliers are held accountable to quality controls or manufacturing standards.
-Their products therefore tend to be unreliable, unsafe knockoffs.
+Without FDA regulation, neither the device itself nor its suppliers are held accountable for quality controls or manufacturing standards.
+Their products, therefore, tend to be unreliable, unsafe knockoffs.

-Yet unsuspecting consumers are attracted by the better price, thinking that they’re getting a better deal.
+Yet unsuspecting consumers are attracted by the lower price, thinking that they’re getting a better deal.